-Sinovac Beijing, Sinovac R&D, Sinovac Dalian and Sinovac Biomed are subject to income taxes in China on their taxable income calculated at a tax rate in accordance with the relevant income tax laws and regulations.
-Income tax returns filed by our PRC subsidiaries for tax years beginning in 2006 have been subject to examination by tax authorities.
+Sinovac Beijing, Sinovac LS, Sinovac Dalian and Sinovac Biomed are subject to income taxes in China on their taxable income calculated at a tax rate in accordance with the relevant income tax laws and regulations.
+Income tax returns filed by our PRC subsidiaries for tax years beginning in 2010 have been subject to examination by tax authorities.

 Effective from January 1, 2008, the PRC's statutory income tax rate is 25%.
-Our PRC subsidiaries, except for Sinovac Beijing and Sinovac Dalian, are subject to income tax at the statutory rate of 25%.
-Sinovac Beijing, being reconfirmed as a "High and New Technology Enterprise," or HNTE in 2017 for a period of three years, Sinovac Dalian, being confirmed as a HNTE in 2017 for a period of 3 years, and accordingly each is subject to a preferential income tax rate of 15% from 2017 to 2019.
+Our PRC subsidiary Sinovac Biomed is subject to income tax at the statutory rate of 25%.
+Sinovac Beijing and Sinovac Dalian, have been reconfirmed as a "High and New Technology Enterprise," or HNTE in 2020 for a period of three years, and Sinovac LS, has been confirmed as a HNTE in 2020 for a period of three years, are subject to a preferential income tax rate of 15% from 2020 to 2022.
 We determine deferred taxes for each tax-paying entity in each tax jurisdiction.
 The potential tax benefits arising from the losses incurred by the subsidiaries have been recorded in our financial statements.